 This model can be conceptually overlaid with the Community Wildfire Hazard Ratings (WHR) or other values at risk identification to generate current and future "areas of concern," which are useful for prioritizing mitigation actions.
 This is sometimes referred to as a "values layer."
-One possibility is to overlay the fire behavior potential maps with the community hazard map (Figure 1), in order to make general evaluations of the effects of the predicted fire behavior in areas of high hazard value (that is, areas where there are concentrations of residences and other man-made values).
-However, one should remember the minimum mapping unit used for fire behavior modeling is one acre, so fine-scale fire behavior and effects are not considered in the model.
+One possibility is to overlay the fire behavior potential maps with the community hazard map (Figure)

+1) in order to make general evaluations of the effects of the predicted fire behavior in areas of high hazard value (that is, areas where there are concentrations of residences and other manmade values).
+However, one should remember that the minimum mapping unit used for fire behavior modeling is one acre; therefore, fine-scale fire behavior and effects are not considered in the model.

-Weather conditions are extremely variable, and it is not possible to account for all combinations.
+Weather conditions are extremely variable and not all combinations are accounted for.
 These outputs are best used for pre-planning and not as a stand-alone product for tactical planning.
-If this information is used for tactical planning, it is recommended that fire behavior calculations be done with actual weather observations from the fire.
+If this information is used for tactical planning, fire behavior calculations should be made with actual weather observations from the fire.
 For greatest accuracy, the most current Energy Release Component (ERC) values should be calculated and distributed during the fire season for use as a guideline for fire behavior potential.
-A more complete discussion of the fire behavior potential methodology can be found in Appendix A.
+For a more complete discussion of the fire behavior potential methodology, please see Appendix A.